YohaanChokhany/swat-onboarding/README.md

 ### **Task 1: Data Collection**

-1. Load the dataset from the file `src/data.csv` into a data frame.
+1. Load the dataset from the file `src/data.csv`, into a data frame, use the following encoding: `ISO-8859-1`.
 Familiarize yourself with its structure.
     - Hint - You may wanna preprocess the text data (by cleaning, tokenizing, and normalizing it).

 ---